Constitution of New Hampshire: Constitutional Convention

 A majority vote of both houses of the General Court is required to place the following question on the ballot: "Shall there be a convention to amend or revise the constitution?"
 If such question has not been submitted to the people in ten years, the Secretary of State is required by Pt.
 II, Art.
 100 to place the question on the ballot.
 A majority of qualified voters participating in an election is required to convene a convention.
 At the next election the delegates are elected by the people, or earlier as provided by the General Court.
 A three-fifths vote of the number of delegates is required to send a proposed constitutional amendment to ratification (see below).

 Ratification

 An amendment approved by either of the above methods is sent to the people at the next biennial November election.
 A two-thirds vote of the qualified voters participating in an election is required to ratify the amendment.
 If the amendment does not receive this vote, it does not take effect.

 New Hampshire voters do not have the power to make or repeal laws through referendum, but a handful of proposed constitutional amendments routinely appear on the ballot in most general elections.

 History

-On June 5, 1781, a constitutional convention was convened and began writing the state's new constitution.
-In the Spring of 1782, a draft of the constitution was sent to town meetings for ratification.
-During the town meetings there were substantial proposed amendments that the Constitution was redrafted by the Convention and resubmitted to town meetings in Fall 1782.
-The second draft of the 1782 Constitution was met with even more proposed amendments.
-A third draft was necessary before it was resubmitted and accepted in the town meetings "as is."
-In Spring 1783, a requisite number of town meetings ratified the third draft and it became effective June 2, 1784.
-On October 31, 1783, the constitution was established and the Convention adjourned sine die, after having declared the constitution ratified.

-On September 7, 1791, a constitutional convention began drafting 72 amendments to the 1784 Constitution be redrafted into a new whole document and submitted it to the people on February 8, 1792.
-The revisions of the 1784 Constitution submitted to the people became effective June 5, 1793.

-Since 1793, there have been only five constitutional conventions.
-They have proposed 64 amendments, of which the voters have ratified 26.
-On November 6, 2012, voters for the seventeenth time declined to call a constitutional convention.